 All this to say, my version of D.C. isn’t full of the hippest brunch spots (D.C. loves a good brunch) or latest cocktail bars, but rather a collection of the best-kept secrets and local hidden gems that make up its core personality.
 Below are my favorite Washington D.C. gems and D.C. travel tips that I, as a native, (but no longer a local) will be visiting when I go home for the holidays.

-What to Eat: Quintessential Restaurants & Food Spots
+What to Eat in Washington DC: Quintessential Restaurants & Food Spots

 Food may not be what most people know D.C. for, but for me, it’s the first thing I think of — after all, who doesn’t associate home with food?